Crozzers/screen_brightness_control/README.md

 This software is licensed under the [MIT license](https://mit-license.org/)

 ## FAQ
+#### Why is there no support for DDC/CI commands on Linux?
+I'm working on it

 #### Why do I always get `ScreenBrightnessError` on Linux?
 ###### Why this happens:
 The way brightness is adjusted on Linux is the program tries to run shell commands to adjust the brightness.